 Surface soil samples (approximately from 0 to 18-inches) will be collected at the areas identified above.
 Each sample will be subject to analysis in the field using the Ensys, Inc. test kit for Petroleum Fuel Sensitivities.
-Samples will be collected and analyzed until the extent of soil contamination (less the 10 parts per million) is evaluated.
-Confirmatory samples (subsurface and subsurface sample just above the water table) will then be collected around the perimeter of the extent of contamination.
-Confirmatory samples will be analyzed for TCL volatiles, TCL semivolatiles, TPH, and total metals (Toxic Pollutants only).
+Samples will be collected and analyzed until the extent of soil contamination (less the 10 parts per million) is defined.
+Confirmatory samples (surface and subsurface sample just above the water table) will then be collected within the area of concern and around the perimeter of the extent of contamination.
+Confirmatory samples will be analyzed for TCL volatiles, semivolatiles, TPH, and TAL metals.